ccg-esb/MI/README.md

 7. [**MI_7_PopulationModel_FluctuatingEvo.ipynb**](MI_7_PopulationModel_FluctuatingEvo.ipynb)
    This notebook investigates evolutionary dynamics under fluctuating selective pressures, such as oscillating antibiotic concentrations.
 It explores how environmental variability influences genotype stability and adaptive strategies.

-These notebooks collectively provide a detailed computational exploration of mobile integrons, from regulatory mechanisms to population-level evolution in diverse environments.

 ## Code